Alabama Unconstitutionally Allows Church With History Of Racism To Have Its Own Police Force

 The Hill reports that the bill was signed into law by Alabama Governor Kay Ivey and will allow Briarwood Presbyterian Church — along with its private school — to hire private police officers to make arrests for crimes that take place on the property.

-Although the law is purported to provide security and ensure safety for the 2,000 students and faculty on the church’s two private school campuses, Randall Marshall, the executive director of the American Civil Liberties Union (ACLU) of Alabama, says the move gives the church more power to cover-up criminal activity.
-But he claims that the law, which is set to go into effect his fall, will likely be challenged by courts.
+Although the law is purported to provide security and ensure safety for the 2,000 students and faculty on the church’s two private school campuses, Randall Marshall, the executive director of the American Civil Liberties Union (ACLU) of Alabama, says the move gives the church more power to cover up criminal activity.
+But he claims that the law, which is set to go into effect this fall, will likely be challenged by courts.

 And that’s not all.
 The Root reports that Briarwood Presbyterian Church, one of the largest and most influential churches in the Bible Belt, has a history of racism that spans decades.
 It also does not allow women to have leadership roles and Briarwood pastor Harry Reeder has a history supporting Vice President Mike Pence and President Donald Trump.